 The workbook's state tab needs one row per state-by-deal combination, with the state name, the state-specific income amount, the withholding remitted on the LP's behalf, the composite-or-PTET status flag, and a reference to the source K-1 attachment page.
 A pivot of state-by-deal totals against state totals lets the CPA see at a glance which states produce non-resident filing obligations for the LP and which were settled at entity level via composite or PTET.

-Two sponsor-side patterns produce most of the operational friction.
-State pages are labeled inconsistently across templates: some sponsors head them with state abbreviations and partnership EIN, others with the partnership's state-registered name (which can differ from the federal partnership name), others with nothing more than a state seal in the corner.
-And multi-state attachments often arrive several weeks after the federal K-1, because sponsors send the federal K-1 first to give the LP enough information to draft the federal return and follow with state attachments once the partnership's state apportionment work completes.
+Two sponsor-side patterns produce most of the friction.
+State pages are labeled inconsistently across templates, and state attachments often arrive several weeks after the federal K-1.
 The workbook should accommodate late state attachments without rework on rows already populated — a deal-level status column with values like "federal K-1 received" and "state attachments received" is enough to track which deals are state-complete.

 Composite and PTET filings shape what the LP actually does at state-return time.
-When a state's composite return covers the LP, the LP is generally relieved from filing a non-resident return in that state, but the workbook should still record the composite participation row for traceability and for verifying the sponsor actually remitted the composite payment.
-Some states — notably Texas, Florida, and the other no-income-tax states — produce no LP state filing obligation at all; the workbook flags these as state-no-filing rows rather than absences, so the CPA reviewing the workbook does not have to wonder whether a state was missed or genuinely empty.
+When a state's composite return covers the LP, the workbook still records the participation row for traceability and remittance checks.
+No-income-tax states become state-no-filing rows rather than absences, so the CPA does not have to guess whether a state was missed or genuinely empty.

 Tracking Basis Across Multi-Year LP Positions

 At-risk amount sits on top of outside basis under Section 465 and is tracked separately.
-The at-risk amount generally follows outside basis, with adjustments for nonrecourse financing: qualified nonrecourse real estate financing is treated as at-risk for real estate partnerships, but other nonrecourse debt typically is not.
-The workbook needs at-risk as its own column per deal, because the at-risk amount — not outside basis — is what limits loss deduction under Section 465 even when outside basis would allow it.
+The workbook needs at-risk as its own column per deal, because the at-risk amount — not outside basis — can limit loss deduction even when outside basis would allow it.

 Passive activity tracking sits on top of at-risk.
 Under Section 469, real estate LP losses are passive losses for nearly every LP, because material participation is structurally absent from a passive syndication position.
 The real estate professional designation is a narrow exception that very few LPs qualify for.
 The LP's passive losses suspend against passive income from the same activity until disposition, and the workbook tracks suspended PAL carryforwards by activity until then.